leonlufkin/poker-bot/README.md

 ## Project Details:
 The Poker Bot will be built to play No Limit Hold 'Em poker.
-It should be able to play optimally in heads-up poker (according to game theory), and pretty damn good full-table poker too.
+It should be able to play optimally in heads-up poker (according to game theory), and be pretty damn good at full-table too.

 ## Strategy:
 1. Create a custom poker environment (or maybe find another one on GitHub)